Medicare coverage5 Important points about Medicare Part A and B coverage gaps

 A benefit period begins the day you're admitted to a hospital or skilled nursing facility and ends when you haven't spent the night in one of them for 60 consecutive days.
 If you're admitted to a hospital or skilled nursing facility after one benefit period has ended, then a new one begins, and you have to pay another deductible.

-In 2016, the Medicare Part A deductible for each benefit period is $1,288.
-In 2017, the deductible will increase to $1,316 per benefit period.4 That's less than the average cost of a single night in a U.S. hospital.5
+The 2019 Medicare Part A deductible for each benefit period will be $1,364 — less than the average cost of a single night in a U.S. hospital.1

 Medicare Part B deductible